nickbearman/popchange-documentation/practicals/1-intro-popchange/workbook.md

 - Click **OK**

 This will create a clipped layer for your selected Local Authority.
 Turn off the other layers to see the output.
 You can apply this to any vector layer if you want to clip out a different area.

-Alternatively, you can select out your own local authority from the whole data file.

-- On the PopChange website click the **Data** tab
-- Click **local_authority_boundaries**
-- Right click on **LA_split.zip** and choose **Save target as...**
-- Save the file into **My Documents**
-- Extract the files  by double-clicking the file and following the instructions
-- Open QGIS
-- Click **Add Vector Layer...** and navigate to **My Documents > LA_split**
-- Add the shapefile for whichever local authority you wish to use
-- Right click on the local authority layer and choose **Zoom to Layer**
-- Continue with the instructions above

 Histogram
 =====